Robert McC. Marsh: Life

 In 1922, Marsh was appointed to the New York Supreme Court to fill a vacancy.
 From 1923 to 1929, he was a member of the law firm Marsh & Pfeiffer.
 In 1929, he became a member of the law firm Delafield, Throne & Marsh.
 He was still a member of the latter firm when he died.
 In the 1940s, he served as Compliance Commissioner for the War Production Board for New York State and Northern New Jersey.
 From 1943 to 1949, he was a member of the appeals board of the Motion Picture Arbitration Tribunals.
 He was a member of the New York City Board of Health from 1945 until his resignation in 1954.

 Marsh was an executive committee member of the New York City Bar Association.
 He was on the board of managers of the Seamen's Church Institute and the legislative and city committees of the Citizens Union.
 He was a member of the Harvard Club of New York, the University Club, the Atlantic Yacht Club, and the New York City Bar Association, the Academy of Political Science, the New York State Bar Association, the American Legion, and the Military Order of the World War.
 He was an Episcopalian.
 In 1921, he married Charlotte Delafield.
 Their daughter was Mrs. Charlotte Prime Eldredge.
 He was also president of the New York County Lawyers' Association from 1940 to 1942, a member of the house of delegates of the American Bar Association, president of the New York School for the Deaf and the Church Club of New York, a vice-president of the Protestant Council of New York, and a member of the general board of the National Council of Churches.

 Marsh died in Lawrence Memorial Hospital in New London, Connecticut, on September 9, 1958.
-He was staying at his summer home in Old Lyme, Connecticut, at the time.
+He was staying at his summer home in Old Lyme, at the time.
 He was buried in Green-Wood Cemetery.